 There are arguments that KBMs cannot be responsible for significant transport in the pedestal [13]: but in this case, to explain why KBMs do not play a role, we must still be able to correctly model them.
-More broadly, there are a range of electromagnetic instabilities that appear in the pedestal, and addressing KBMs, which are reasonably simple ideal-MHD related instabilities, provides a pathway to a more comprehensive understanding,

-This work represents an attempt to explore some of the practical and theoretical questions that arise when using global gyrokinetic codes to simulate electromagnetic instabilities in the pedestal: a simplified geometry allows us to focus on basic questions of instability drive and in particular, to avoid the question of how to deal with the X-point and the boundary condition at the plasma wall.
+More broadly, there are a range of electromagnetic instabilities that appear in the pedestal, and addressing KBMs, which are reasonably simple ideal-MHD related instabilities, provides a pathway to a more comprehensive understanding, gyrokinetic codes to simulate electromagnetic instabilities in the pedestal is undertaken: a simplified geometry allows us to focus on basic questions of instability drive and, in particular, to avoid the question of how to deal with the X-point and the boundary condition at the plasma wall.
+The strong gradient means that the transition to instability occurs for mesoscale modes, where both global and FLR effects are important, unlike in the study of core KBMs, where the marginally stable mode is on the ion gyro-scale (and global effects are weaker and thus less interesting).